-💡Top 6 LinkedIn Summary Examples For Sales Pros – Expandi
+Top 6 LinkedIn Summary Examples For Sales Pros – Expandi

-What’s the first thing you do?
+You visit a LinkedIn profile, and what’s the first thing you do?

-Your leads think the exact same way.
+Your leads think the same way.

 And that’s what we’re going to be focusing on in this guide.
 We’ll cover: